57.628107264

 Travel Itinerary: Iceland Northeast Explorer - Aurora Borealis, Hike & Sail– Including Bus Support

-Day 1: Departure from Akureyri
+Day 1: Season, Concept, and Departure from Akureyri

 Day 2: Departure to the Arctic Circle